|#1||Read - Being a Better Digital Reader|

 - How can you encourage parents and students to use screen time as reading time?

 Increasing student focus and perseverance develops the skills needed to read deeply.
 They also need rigorous digital environments and deep, high quality digital resources.
 INFOhio provides the resources.
 Teachers provide the environment.

 Read "How to Foster Grit, Tenacity, and Perseverance: An Educator's Guide" by Tina Barseghian which highlights the U.S. Department of Education report Promoting Grit, Tenacity, and Perseverance: Critical Factors for Success in the 21st Century.
-(Review pages 52-58 to learn more about strategies to increase student perseverance.)
+(Review the section on "Programs, Approaches, and Technologies" to learn more about strategies to increase student perseverance.)

 Here are some tools to help your students develop the grit, tenacity and perseverance to become deep reader.

 - Tools of the Mind - help PreK-K students become intentional and reflective learners.